 Deploying a flexible office strategy across an entire portfolio will undoubtedly impact the following key corporate real estate functions for occupiers:

 - Portfolio Management

 - Project Management

 We will discuss these issues in subsequent articles.
 As a baseline, understanding the types of users, types of experience models, reasons for using flexible office and the continuums of shared and dedicated space will help occupiers to determine which mix of flexible and traditional office is right for them.

 About the Authors:

-This article was co-authored by Martha O’Mara, Senior Vice President, and Ron Zappile, Vice President, both in Colliers’ Corporate Solutions Strategy and Innovation where they focus on delivering high quality portfolio and workplace optimization plans for corporate and institutional clients.
+This article was authored by Ron Zappile, Vice President, in Colliers’ Corporate Solutions Strategy and Innovation where he focuses on delivering high quality portfolio and workplace optimization plans for corporate and institutional clients.